 We’ve made waffles, and we’ve made French toast, but one morning we decided to make French toast waffles!
 I’ve seen so many posts with all the different foods that can go in a waffle maker, so decided to give it a try with some bread to start.

 My original recipe came from my dad who made French toast many mornings, especially if my sister or I had friends stay the night.
+Then we modified a few things as needed to work with the waffle maker.

-The recipe started off the same as making classic French toast.
 In a shallow container, whisk together egg, milk, cinnamon, and vanilla extract.
 You want a container that is big enough to be able to lay a piece of bread down inside of it.

 Serve warm topped with powdered sugar, maple syrup, or any other desired toppings.